linwoodc3/linwoodc3.github.io/_posts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 # The Data Scientist Challenge
 ### Question 5: Who produces the most semantically dissimilar content?

-By answering this question, and combining with all the answers from above, we could more confidently recommend a local new source to our client because we identified:
+By answering this question, and combining with all the answers from above, we could more confidently recommend a local news source to our client because we would have identified:

 * who produces the most
 * who produces the fastest